drjoseluisheram/JLHR/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Why apéro?" # leave blank to exclude
+title: "More about me..." # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  Apéro is a unique kind of casual get-together in French culture, when you gather with friends and get to know each other better over some apéritifs, snacks, and anything in between.
-A good apéro is one where you'd happily spend a few hours just hanging out.
+I'm a professional highly analytical and results-driven with 10+ years' experience leveraging geospatial intelligence to address complex challenges in public security and urban environments.
+PhD-trained in Security and Crime Science from UCL, with expertise in crime analysis, threat intelligence, and strategic planning.

   I hope this theme helps you create your own virtual apéro.
 A place where you and your site's visitors enjoy spending time, and one that helps folks get to know you better.
 show_outro: true